Nefta11/ApiStudents/README.md

 # Student Management API

-A RESTful API for student management built with Express.js and Sequelize ORM following the MVC pattern.
+A RESTful API for student management built with Express.js, Sequelize ORM, and documented with Swagger.

 ## Features